Whether a fashion designer or product developer is covered by an award will depend on:

 Textile and Clothing Award

-Some fashion designers and product developers working in the textile industry may be covered by the Textile and Clothing Award, depending on their duties and skills.
+Some fashion designers and product developers working in the textile industry can be covered by the Textile and Clothing Award.
+This will depend on their duties and skills.

 Other industry awards